 Using your CPAP as prescribed has many benefits, including better sleep quality, reduced symptoms like daytime sleepiness, and improvement in quality of life.
 Research has shown that there’s an extra benefit to staying compliant with CPAP therapy: lower blood pressure.

 CPAP can bring significant benefits to those with sleep apnea, including reducing the risk for illnesses associated with OSA like hypertension and stroke.
 There’s a catch, though: CPAP only brings those benefits when used regularly.
-A 2017 study showed that even three months of compliant CPAP therapy showed a significant reduction in systolic and diastolic blood pressures.
+A 2017 study showed that even three months of compliant CPAP therapy showed a significant reduction in systolic and diastolic pressures.
 Patients who weren’t fully compliant with therapy saw no significant changes.
 Successful treatment of sleep apnea had additional cardiovascular benefits.
 Even patients who originally experienced reduced blood pressure saw those benefits reverse after a week without CPAP therapy.

 If you are having problems using your CPAP as prescribed, there is help available!
 Talk to your sleep physician or contact your Rotech location for more information.